SEO Management: Graphic of a rocket over a graph moving upward

 SEO Management: 7 Steps to Skyrocket Your Traffic

-To put things into perspective, there are more than 80 billion Google searches conducted every single month — that’s a lot of potential visibility for your business.
-In order to get those eyes on your content and ultimately attract more users who are ready to convert, nothing beats a stellar SEO strategy.
+To put things into perspective, there are more than 80 billion Google searches conducted every single month — that’s a lot of potential online visibility for your business.
+You need a stellar SEO strategy to get those eyes on your content and attract more website traffic.

 What Is SEO and How Does It Work?

-Sounds great in theory.
-But how does it actually work and what steps do you need to take when creating content for your website?
+That sounds great in theory.
+But how does SEO actually work?
+And what steps do you need to take when creating SEO content for your website?

 The 5 Key Components of SEO